 Follow this link to watch the Ballet Scene from MIDSUMMER NIGHT’S DREAM (William Dieterle & Max Reinhardt, 1935)

 Regardless of Anger’s debatable start in the movie world, he experienced scandal first hand in 1947 when he was prosecuted for pornography for his silent short, Fireworks.
-In the film, Anger portrays a young man who awakens, and as he dresses in front of a mirror above an open fireplace, he discards a handful of photos, depicting a sailor holding a limp figure, into the flames.
+In the film, Anger portrays a young man who awakens, and as he dresses in front of a mirror above an open fireplace, he discards a handful of photos depicting a sailor holding a limp figure into the flames.
 When the protagonist enters an adjacent room, crudely marked GENTS, he is attacked by a gang of sailors.
-At the end of the film when the protagonist returns to the bed, Anger’s theme of Lucifer, the ‘light bearer’, first manifests on celluloid.…Lacking any special effects, he hand painted a representation of Lucifer, as a flash of light, directly onto the film stock.
+At the end of the film when the protagonist returns to the bed, Anger’s theme of Lucifer, the ‘light bearer’, first manifests on celluloid.…Lacking any special effects capability, he hand painted a representation of Lucifer as a flash of light directly onto the film stock.

 Shortly afterwards, Anger ventured to Paris to investigate the avant-garde film scene.
 According to an article in the Guardian in 2013 Anger states, “I’d taken pictures of Black Saturday, the anti-British riots in Cairo in 1952.
-When they burned down Shepheard Hotel, I filmed people jumping from the windows and being massacred in the street – they had their legs cut off by swords and were left to bleed to death because they were British.
+When they burned down Shephard Hotel, I filmed people jumping from the windows and being massacred in the street – they had their legs cut off by swords and were left to bleed to death because they were British.
 I sold those images to Picture Post, which paid for my trip.”
-While there he worked with Henri Langlois and Marcel Marceau’s mime troupe on a short film titled Rabbit’s Moon (not completed until 1972) and whilst in Europe he shot other films including Les Chants de Maldoror, Le Jeune Homme et la Mort (based on Jean Cocteau’s ballet) and Eaux d’artifice shot in the Garden of the Villa D’Este in Tivoli, Italy.
+While there, he worked with Henri Langlois and Marcel Marceau’s mime troupe on a short film titled Rabbit’s Moon (not completed until 1972) and later shot other films including Les Chants de Maldoror, Le Jeune Homme et la Mort (based on Jean Cocteau’s ballet) and Eaux d’artifice in the Garden of the Villa D’Este in Tivoli, Italy.

 Back in the USA and broke after his trip to Europe, he began to work as both a translator and “insider’ gossip columnist reporting from Hollywood -hence the original 1957 Hollywood Babylone article in Cahiers Du Cinema magazine.